thestippe/thestippe.github.io/about.md

 title: "About me"
 permalink: /about
 ---
-I am a theoretical physicist, and I currently work as a data scientist.
-I worked in a variety of fields, as credit risk assessment, portfolio allocation and healthcare.
+I am Stefano, and I am currently working as data scientist.
+I worked as data scientist in a variety of fields, as credit risk assessment, portfolio allocation and healthcare.
-During my physics studies I always applied numerical methods to nuclear physics [^2], and I soon met Monte Carlo methods, as Gibbs sampling is one of the main tool to study the atomic nuclei in Lattice Quantum Field Theory.
+I studied as a physicist, and during my research studies I always applied numerical methods to nuclear physics [^2].
+Soon I met Monte Carlo methods, as Gibbs sampling is one of the main tool to study the atomic nuclei in Lattice Quantum Field Theory.

-In my spare time I try and give some contribution to the Italian Skeptic Community, named CICAP, and whenever I can I love travelling.
+In my spare time I try and give some contribution to the Italian Skeptic Community, named [CICAP](https://cicap.org), and whenever I can I travel.

-During my career as data scientist, I found that Bayesian statistics can be a very useful tool, but all the lectures about Bayesian statistics I could find were using R as programming language [^1].
+During my career as data scientist, I found that Bayesian statistics can be a very useful tool, but all the lectures about Bayesian statistics
+I could find were using R as programming language, as this is the most common programming language among statisticians [^1].
-However I always used Python (R is rarely used in physics), so I decided to build my own notes in Python, combining PyMC tutorials with statistics textbooks and online courses.
+However I always used Python, as R is rarely used in nuclear physics, so I decided to build my own notes in Python, combining what I learned from PyMC tutorials, statistics textbooks, online courses and from my own experience.
-The resources I used are listed in the [resources](/links) section, and I would like to thank anyone who shared his/her knowledge in this beautiful field by starting from the
+The main resources I used are listed in the [resources](/links) section.

+I would like to thank anyone who shared his/her knowledge in this beautiful field, first of all the PyMC team.
-PyMC team.

 On the other hand, any error in these notes is my own responsibility, and if you find any please let my know by writing an email.

 [^1]: It is almost impossible to build any non-trivial model without using a programming language.